JJLee95/diwu1990.github.io/_portfolio/portfolio-1-raven.md

 <br/><img src='/images/raven_system_diagram.png'>

-RAVEN was originally on the [final list of Qualcomm Innovation Fellowship in 2019](https://www.qualcomm.com/invention/research/university-relations/innovation-fellowship/finalists).
+RAVEN was among [the finalists of Qualcomm Innovation Fellowship in 2019](https://www.qualcomm.com/invention/research/university-relations/innovation-fellowship/finalists).
 Currently, RAVEN is still in progress, and there are some related publications as listed below.
 Feel free to contact me if you are interested.

 __Related publications:__